-But enough of that, let’s get into the nitty gritty of how to get started with Strength Training!
+But enough of that, let’s get into the nitty-gritty of how to get started with Strength Training!

-Body weight exercises can be fantastic for weight loss and keeping the muscle you already have, but if you’re serious about weight training you’ll need a gym with a squat rack, bench, barbells, and a spot to do pull ups, chin ups, and dips to be most efficient.
+Body weight exercises can be fantastic for weight loss and keeping the muscle you already have, but if you’re serious about weight training you’ll need a gym with a squat rack, bench, barbells, and a spot to do pull-ups, chin-ups, and dips to be most efficient.

 Got access to a decent gym?
 Good, now we can started.